 Information about how to upload data to the National Fraud Initiative (NFI) and how to format the data correctly to avoid issues.

 View taking part in National Fraud Initiative for information about bodies’ obligations under the data protection legislation.

 How to upload data

 To upload the data, log in to the secure NFI web application and select the Data File Upload option from the homepage.
 The secure application features 256 bit Secure Sockets Layer encryption and enables data files to be password protected.
 This is the only acceptable way to supply data.
-If any other method of submission is used, the NFI will inform the organisation’s senior responsible officer for the NFI (director of finance (or equivalent) that data has been put at unnecessary risk.
+If any other method of submission is used, the NFI will inform the organisation’s senior responsible officer for the NFI (director of finance or equivalent) that data has been put at unnecessary risk.

 If you require any further guidance on extracting, downloading or submitting data contact the NFI Data Centre (Synectics Solutions Ltd) via email (firstname.lastname@example.org) or call 0845 345 8019.